HyperAgents/hmas/primer/README.md

  &#10;
 platf:platform a HypermediaMASPlatform ;
-&#35; the rest of the statement is also not mandatory &nbsp;&nbsp;platf:hosts forumAccount:artifact , forumPlatf:workspace , HyperReader2000:agent .
+&#35; the rest of the statement is also not mandatory &#160;&#160;platf:hosts forumAccount:artifact , forumPlatf:workspace , HyperReader2000:agent .
 </code></pre>
 </details>